 Based on the findings, there are five main challenges of care in patients with SMDs.
 One of the primary challenges is the significant care burden placed on both families and society.
-Families often endure physical, emotional burden, and financial while society strains. experiences an increased demand for health care systems and reduced economic productivity.
-The literature review indicated that the physical and emotional toll of these conditions in families and caregivers is a critical factor Knowledge of Nursing Journal.Autum 2023,1(3)
+Families often endure physical, emotional burden, and financial strains. while society experiences increased demand for health care systems and reduced economic productivity.
+The literature review indicated that the physical and emotional toll of these conditions in families and caregivers is a critical factor Knowledge of Nursing Journal.
+Autum 2023,1(3)

 affecting the quality of care.
 A study by Nenobais et al. (2019) demonstrated that families face considerable physical strain due to the long-term and comprehensive care required by patients with SMDs.
-These families frequently face challenges such as lack of rest time, reduced social interactions, exhaustion, loss of energy, and Other studies disrupted sleep [46]. addressing the burden of mental disorders have highlighted the emotional toll of these condition in families, which include sense of sadness, shame, and fear related to the patient's behavior, particularly during the disease relapses [2,24,26].
-Many families for patients with SMDs caring report emotional pain, guilt, and anxiety, worrying that mental illness may lead to permanent can severely impact the disability that patient's quality of life [110].
+These families frequently face challenges such as lack of rest time. reduced social interactions, exhaustion, loss of energy, and disrupted sleep [46].
+Other studies addressing the burden of mental disorders have highlighted the emotional toll of these condition in families, which include sense of sadness, shame, and fear related to the patient's behavior, particularly during the disease relapses [2,24,26].
+Many families caring patients with SMDs emotional pain, guilt, and anxiety, worrying that mental illness may lead to permanent that can severely impact the disability patient's quality of life [110].
 The Saudi National Mental Health Survey emphasizes on the need for improved mental health policies [111].
-A study in South Africa severe caregiver similarly highlight the in burden rural communities, where economic. social. and clinical factors contribute to the widespread distress among caregivers, with most experiencing mild to severe symptoms [112].
-Collectively, these emphasize the multifaceted studies on nature of care burden and call for systemic solutions to address these challenges.
+A study in South Africa similarly highlight the severe caregiver burden rural communities, where economic. social. and clinical factors contribute to the widespread distress among caregivers, with most experiencing mild to severe symptoms [112].
+Collectively, these studies emphasize on the multifaceted nature of care burden and call for systemic solutions to address these challenges.